LabTranslationalArchitectomics/riboWaltz/README.md

 #### Acquiring input files

-  One or more BAM files can be read and converted into a list of data frames or into a GRangesList object by running the `bamtolist` function.
+  One or more BAM files can be read and converted into a list of data tables or into a GRangesList object by running the `bamtolist` function.
 To run `bamtolist`, only the path to the BAM file(s) and an annotation file (see next chapter for additional information) are required.
 For convenience, it is suggested to to rename the BAM files before their acquisition in order to maintain the same nomenclature of the samples through the whole analysis.
 However, it is also possible to assign the desired name to the samples thanks to the *list_name* option.
 Pay attention to the order in which their are provided: the first string is assigned to the first file, the second string to the second one and so on.
 If the original BAM files come from an alignment on transcripts (intended as an alignment based on a reference FASTA of all the transcript sequences), no reads associated to the negative strand should be present and they are therefore removed.
 Moreover, multiple options for treating the read lengths are available (see chapter _Sequence_ _data_ for more information).

 	reads_list <- bamtolist(bamfolder = path_to_bam, annotation = annotation_file)